Overrun Action Guide 5e: How to Maneuver Effectively

 If the mover wins the contest, it can move through the hostile creature’s space once this turn.

 The overrun action isn’t an attack.
 Instead, it’s a way to use your Athletics skill to maneuver better on the battlefield.
-This action calls back to a similar action players could take in earlier editions of D&D. With 5e’s attempt to make the game more straightforward, this rarely used action got moved to the DMG.
+This action calls back to a similar action players could take in earlier editions of D&D.

 Because this combat action is an optional rule, it might not be available at all tables.
 You’ll have to check with your Dungeon Master and see if they allow it.